dlaxcess/webcomponentSvelte5/README-bis.md

 4.  **Testing and Documentation**

     - Add unit tests if needed
-    - Document component props and events
-    - Update documentation with usage examples
+    - Update documentation with component props and events & usage examples

-## Documentation
+## Tests

-Each component has its own detailed documentation.
-Click the links in the "Available Components" section above to learn more about specific components.
+Tests use [shadow-dom-testing-library](https://github.com/KonnorRogers/shadow-dom-testing-library) to interact with shadow DOM.

 ## Browser Support